Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 The Air Force Aid Society assumes that expenses for most Air Force moves are covered by official sources; however, unique circumstances demand a flexible response to both PCS costs and subsequent local relocation.

 AFAS generally does not fund convenience moves and does not assist with setting up newlywed households or moving separating or divorcing couples.
-However, unique circumstances will arise and we will not hesitate to call the headquarters’ AFAS loan office for advice.
-It's possible you might be working with the PFMP in proposing a local move that will put a member and family in a stable financial situation.
+However, unique circumstances will arise and we will not hesitate to call the headquarters AFAS loan office for advice.
 By all means, let us know the specifics to see if we can help.
+The AFAS also implemented a new need’s based program for people who need to ship their pets overseas.

 Vehicle

-Most American car parts are not available in Europe and will need to be ordered from an online U.S. auto parts retailer.
+Most American car parts may not available in Europe and may need to be ordered from an online U.S. auto parts retailer.

 Household Expenses

-The cost of utilities will vary from member to member and depend on the size of the family.
+The cost of utilities will vary from member to member and depend on the size of the family and the amount of usage.
 While your overseas housing allowance and utility allowance will cover the cost of your rent and utilities, there are some costs associated with running a household that can add to your overall monthly expenses.

-The cost of electricity, gas, oil, trash pick-up and disposal, telephone services and water are typically more expensive in Germany and across Europe.
+The cost of electricity, gas, oil, trash pick-up and disposal, telephone services and water can be more expensive in Germany.
 The costs associated with utilities and household expenses will be a major adjustment for most families.

 The expense of disposing of household waste is another expense most members find puzzling.
 Typically, a monthly estimated trash pick-up and disposal fee will be assessed on your household by the local municipality.
+It is usually part of your additional costs the landlord will charge, called “Nebenkosten,” which can fluctuate based on usage.
 The fee is based on the estimated weight of your household waste.
 In Germany, household waste is weighed at time of curb pick-up.
 If you and your family have exceeded the estimated amount, at the end of year you will have to reconcile the difference with the landlord and pay the difference.
 Recycling in Germany can help reduce your expenses for disposing of household waste.

 Average Monthly Utility Payments